If you’re traveling to Sweden one of the most important words you need to know is “fika”.

 Tags: coffee, fika

 Linnea is a creative character from Sweden with a constant fashion fever.
-An energetic hurricane, who for the moment is located in the South of Sweden where she is studying Media and Communication.
-Linnea has a passionate love for the city life and her goal is to add to her bachelor with studies in Fashion Marketing and Psychology in New York.
-When not studying you can find her at various cafés drinking coffee (with way too much milk), painting, sketching or just observing the social life around her.
+An energetic hurricane located in Stockholm.
+You can find her at various cafés, drinking coffee with way too much milk, sketching or just observing the social life around her.

 Your email address will not be published.